• Skip to primary navigation

 • Subscribe

-Easy Instant Pot Pumpkin Puree
+Instant Pot Pumpkin Puree Recipe

-Published: Oct 1, 2020 · Modified: Oct 29, 2022 by Emily · This post may contain affiliate links · 21 Comments
+Published: Oct 1, 2020 · Modified: Aug 24, 2023 by Emily · This post may contain affiliate links · 20 Comments

 Jump to Recipe

 Making Easy Instant Pot Pumpkin Puree is a total game-changer for fall cooking!
-Now you can make things like my Pumpkin Bread with Cream Cheese Icing or Homemade Pumpkin Pie Liqueur using fresh pumpkin puree.
+You can make things like my Pumpkin Bread with Cream Cheese Icing or Homemade Pumpkin Pie Liqueur using fresh pumpkin puree.
 If you love all things pumpkin like me, you are going to want to make this recipe ASAP!

 What is Pumpkin Puree?